 The local service was nationalised in 1948 and became part of British Rail, which continued until the re-privatisation of the UK railways in 1996.

 The end of the 'Misery Line'

 In 1996 the franchise was awarded to a company called Prism Rail, who operated under the brand name LTS Rail.
 The service’s poor punctuality record in the 1990s, along with its old-fashioned slam-door trains, earned the nickname of 'The Misery Line'.

 In 2000, Prism Rail was bought by National Express Group.
 The introduction of a fleet of new trains between 2000 and 2003 supported a dramatic improvement in both punctuality and customer satisfaction.
 In 2003 a new brand name for the train service was also introduced: c2c.

 Winning awards and breaking records

-c2c has also led the rail industry in being the first company to introduce customer-friendly new products such as Automatic Delay Repay for customers whose journeys are delayed, Flexi-Season tickets for part-time workers, and Personal Punctuality Reports which allow customers to track exactly how punctual the trains that they were on have been.
+c2c has led the rail industry as the first company to introduce customer-friendly new products such as Automatic Delay Repay for customers whose journeys are delayed by more than 2 minutues and Flexi-Season tickets for part-time workers.